PeterO2309/Electric-Vehicles-Database/README.md

 # Electric-Vehicles-Database

 This is a PaaS application which will be a database or Electric Vehicles.
+Developed using Python Webapp2 framework and deployed using the Google App Engine/Google Datastore.

 In this application:

 -users are able to login and logout.